-Russian warships in Philippines for joint exercises
+Why are Russian warships in Philippines?

 (CNN)Two Russian warships arrived in the Philippines this week as Moscow looks to play a bigger role in the contested South China Sea.

+There were differing reports from Russian media as to the exact nature of the visit by the Russian destroyer Admiral Tributs and the sea tanker Boris Butomato, which arrived in Manila on Tuesday.

-Russian Navy Rear Adm.
-Eduard Mikhailov said the Russian destroyer Admiral Tributs and the sea tanker Boris Butomato, which arrived in Manila on Tuesday, would be conducting joint exercises with Philippine forces to fight maritime piracy and terrorism, according to a report from Russia's state-run Sputnik News.
+According to a report from Russia's state-run Sputnik News, Russian Navy Rear Adm.
+Eduard Mikhailov said the Russian ships would be conducting joint exercises with Philippine forces to fight maritime piracy and terrorism.

 The Sputnik report termed the exercises "an unprecedented navy-to-navy contact" between Russia and the Philippines.

+A report from the Russian website RT.com however said the "Russian marines are expected to discuss and share tactics to help combat terrorism and piracy in the region" with an eye toward future joint exercises.

-A Philippine Navy spokesperson, however, said there would be no joint exercises in the next five days and that the current Russian visit to Manila was for goodwill purposes only.
+A Philippine Navy spokesperson said there would be no joint exercises in the next five days and that the current Russian visit to Manila was for goodwill purposes only.
 The idea of future joint exercises is under discussion, Philippine Navy public affairs officer Lued Lincuna said.

 The Philippines is a former US territory and longtime US ally whose ties with Washington have become strained since President Rodrigo Duterte took office.